 Check the Weather Forecast

-It might seem like a good day to hike when sunlight is streaming down, unhindered by the clouds.
-However, living in Canada means you must be prepared for sudden weather changes.
+Hiking might seem like a great idea on a day when sunlight is streaming down, unhindered by the clouds.
+However, weather can change rapidly, and you can find yourself in an unsafe situation very quickly.
 The best thing to do is to check the weather forecast before heading off to hike.

 This way, you can find out if the forecast calls for unexpected showers or thunderstorms.
-Rain can turn firm trails into muddy pathways, which increases the likelihood of hikers slipping and injuring themselves.
+Rain can turn firm trails into muddy pathways, which makes slipping and falling more likely.
+Knowing the weather forecast can help you better prepare for your hike.

 Avoid Dehydration and Fatigue

-The sun may not be the biggest concern for hikers in Canada, but it can cause plenty of problems.
-Spending too much time in the sun can cause dehydration and sunburns, resulting in exhaustion and fatigue.
+Spending too much time in the sun can cause dehydration, resulting in exhaustion and fatigue.
 This can increase the risk of injuries exponentially.
+Excessive sun exposure without proper protection can also lead to painful sunburns.

-Dehydration can also cause dizzying spells which can be quite dangerous while hiking.
-Make sure you take lots of water or sports drinks with you to stay hydrated while on the trail and to prevent cramping, among other side-effects of dehydration.
+Dehydration can also cause dizzying spells, which can be quite dangerous while hiking.
+Make sure to take lots of water or sports drinks with you to stay hydrated while on the trail, and to prevent cramping and other side-effects of dehydration.

 Beware Plantar Fasciitis!

-Plantar Fasciitis is one of the most common overuse injuries with regard to the feet.
-It is caused by the inflammation of the ligament that connects the toes to the heels of the feet.
-Repetitive expansion and contraction of the arches and the toes can cause micro-tears to appear in the ligament.
+Plantar fasciitis is one of the most common overuse injuries seen in hikers.
+It is caused by inflammation in the ligament that connects the toes to the heels of the feet.
+Repetitive expansion and contraction of your arches and toes can cause micro-tears in this ligament, resulting in pain in your arches and soles while walking.

-The best way to avoid plantar fasciitis is by doing some stretches before starting the hike and getting footwear that offers enough arch support.
+The best way to avoid plantar fasciitis is by doing some stretches before starting your hike, and using footwear that offers enough arch support.